09 December 2020

 Edith Johnson

 Edith Johnson (1894-1969) was an American actress of the silent era.
 As 'The Kodak Girl', her face appeared in virtually all of the newspapers and magazines of the day.
-She and husband William Duncan later became 'the king and queen of the serial'.
+She and her husband William Duncan later became 'the king and queen of the serial'.
 Between 1913 and 1924, she played in 66 films, mostly serials, action films, and Westerns.

 Edith Johnson